-Comparing the frequency of non-injurious and injurious physical aggression, and sexual aggression across relationship types revealed a pattern whereby intimate terrorists (both men and women) are the most aggressive individuals.
-This is consistent with Johnson's predictions, but is also consistent with those who have argued that Johnson's typology is an artefact of the linear relationship between control and IPV (Graham-Kevan, 2005).
-The pattern of reprocity in the current study does provide some support for Johnson's interpretation, with relationship types showing differing patterns of reciprocity.
+Comparing the frequency of noninjurious and injurious physical aggression and sexual aggression across relationship types revealed a pattern whereby intimate terrorists (both men and women) are the most aggressive individuals.
+This is consistent with Johnson's predictions but is also consistent with those who have argued that Johnson's typology is an artefact of the linear relationship between control and IPV [23, 24].
+The pattern of reciprocity in the current study does provide some support for Johnson's interpretation, with relationship types showing differing patterns of reciprocity.
 These associations suggest that in relationships where both partners are highly controlling and aggressive there is the strongest evidence for reciprocal behavior.
-This suggests that in such relationships both parties would benefit from engaging in interventions aimed at changing their dysfunctional behavior (Ross & Babcock, 2009).
-The associations between the respondent's and their partner's aggression and control in relationships where partners used noncontrolling aggression was weaker but still suggested reciprocity for.
+This suggests that in such relationships both parties would benefit from engaging in interventions aimed at changing their dysfunctional behavior [99].
+The association between the respondent's and their partner's aggression and control in relationships where partners used noncontrolling aggression was weaker but still suggested reciprocity.
 It may be that the frequency of control and aggression by both partners have an additive effect.
-This is consistent with previous research that has studied mutually violent heterosexual (e.g., Capaldi, Kim & Shortt, 2007) and homosexual (e.g. Landolt & Dutton, 1997) couples.
-Where partners are mismatched in terms of controlling behavior a different pattern arises.
-When there is a male intimate terrorist his aggression is only weakly related to his partners' aggression.
-His use of control however, is negatively related to his partners, suggesting that the more control he uses the less his partner uses.
-With a female intimate terrorist a similar relationship is found for aggression, but for controlling behavior the women's control is unrelated to her partner's.
+This is consistent with previous research that has studied mutually violent heterosexual (e.g., [100]) and homosexual (e.g., [101]) couples.
+Where partners are mismatched in terms of controlling behaviour, a different pattern arises.
+When there is a male intimate terrorist, his aggression is only weakly related to his partners' aggression.
+His use of control, however, is negatively related to his partners, suggesting that the more control he uses, the less his partner uses.
+With a female intimate terrorist, a similar relationship is found for aggression, but for controlling behaviour, the women's control is unrelated to her partner's.
 This pattern has not been reported before.
-It may be a pattern found in help-seeking women's samples only or it may be that there are sex-differences in reciprocity in intimate terrorist relationships.
+It may be a pattern found in helpseeking women's samples only or it may be that there are sexdifferences in reciprocity in intimate terrorist relationships.

 There was a trend in the mean scores for the three types of aggression in the current sample that suggested that MVC couples have the highest frequency of aggressive behaviour of all IPV relationship types.
-The existence of MVC couples was suggested as early as 1971 (Pizzey, 2010).
-In these couples the analysis suggests that as each partners' control and aggression increases so does the other's abusive behavior.
-As men are generally physically stronger than women, women in particular would be at an increased risk of serious injury in such relationships compared to non-violent women living with an IT man.
+The existence of MVC couples was suggested as early as 1971 [102].
+In these couples, the analysis suggests that as each partners' control and aggression increase, so does the other's abusive behavior.
+As men are generally physically stronger than women, women in particular would be at an increased risk of serious injury in such relationships compared to nonviolent women living with an IT man.

-It may be that Johnson is correct in identifying IT as the most damaging form of IPV psychologically, but that MCV are actually the most physically damaging.
-Such couples may be less likely to identify IPV as problematic and hence less likely to seek help (Shortt, Capaldi, Kim & Owen, 2006).
+It may be that Johnson is correct in identifying IT as the most damaging form of IPV psychologically, but that MCV is actually the most physically damaging.
+Such couples may be less likely to identify IPV as problematic and hence less likely to seek help [103].
 The relationship literature suggests an explanation as to why this may be so.
-Gonzaga, Campos and Bradbury (2007) suggest that similarity in behaviors between partners is validating because each perceives that their emotions are shared with their partner.
-They suggest that the benefits of emotional similarity are context free and independent of levels of emotional experience.
+Gonzaga et al. [53] suggest that similarity in behaviors between partners is validating because each perceives that their emotions are shared with their partner.
+They suggest that the benefits of emotional similarity are context-free and independent of levels of emotional experience.
 They use the example of a dyad where both partners have similarly high levels of anger during conflict, positing that this couple would have relational advantages over another couple where their anger levels were dissimilar.
-The more similar couple would understand each other's emotional experiences better; be able to coordinate their conflict responses and feel validation from their partners due to shared emotion.
+The more similar couple would understand each other's emotional experiences better, be able to coordinate their conflict responses, and feel validation from their partners due to shared emotion.